kalbergaria/GitRef/README.md

 <br><br>

 # 2) Submodules
 This section will contain helpful info for working with submodules.
+To access the guide I gathered most of the info below from, go [HERE](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 ## Cloning a Repo with Submodules
 Clone a project that contains submodules, using `git clone <repo url> --recurse-submodules`.
 This will clone the specified repo as well as any of its submodules.